Undergraduate BA (Hons)

 In recent years, graduates from Journalism at Salford have gone on to exciting media careers.
 This includes working for employers such as BBC Sport, BBC Radio 5 Live, BBC Breakfast, BBC Newsround and ITV News, all based next to us at MediaCityUK.
 Others have joined Sky Sports, Sky News, 5 News, GB News and a wide range of radio stations including BBC Radio 4, LBC, Capital, Hits and Times Radio.

-Yet more work for websites, magazines and newspapers, ranging from The Athletic and SPORTBible to the Sunday Times, Daily Mirror, Daily Mail, Daily Telegraph and Manchester Evening News.
+Yet more work for websites, magazines and newspapers, ranging from The Athletic and SPORTBible to The Sunday Times, Daily Mirror, Daily Mail, Daily Telegraph and Manchester Evening News.

 A huge growth area is working directly for sports clubs and governing bodies, producing media content.
 Our recent graduates have been employed by Manchester United, Manchester City, Everton, Salford City, Red Bull Racing F1 team, Salford Red Devils rugby league, Lancashire County Cricket Club, UK Sport and many more.